shredthaGNAR/list-of-my-starred-repos/README.md

 * [twolfson/bookmarks](https://github.com/twolfson/bookmarks): Webpage representing a collection of bookmarks
 * [brian-girko/bookmarks-commander](https://github.com/brian-girko/bookmarks-commander): A two-panel bookmarks manager which is similar to the well-known Total Commander.
 * [radam9/bookmarks-converter](https://github.com/radam9/bookmarks-converter): Parse db/html/json bookmarks file from (Chrome - Firefox - Custom source) and convert it to db/html/json format.
+* [atkinsio/bookmarks-html-generator](https://github.com/atkinsio/bookmarks-html-generator): A tool which allows you to convert a list of URLs into Bookmarks for use with all major browsers.
 * [scraggo/bookmarks-markdown-utils](https://github.com/scraggo/bookmarks-markdown-utils): Collection of command-line tools for Chrome, OneTab, Evernote, and FireFox bookmark management.
 The tools are mostly to convert proprietary formats to markdown and organizing and add tags.
 * [cadeyrn/bookmarks-organizer](https://github.com/cadeyrn/bookmarks-organizer): With the Bookmarks Organizer it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!
 * [dvdn/bookmarks-reader](https://github.com/dvdn/bookmarks-reader): Display all your bookmarks files on a webpage